County Mediation Services provides court-ordered mediation services in the following counties: Bay, Holmes, Jackson and Washington.

 Sometimes mediations are continued due to a lack of information or time for consideration.
 The parties sign an agreement to return to mediation on another date and time.
 If an agreement is not reached, the mediation results in what is called an “impasse.”
 Your case will then proceed through the normal judicial process and will be decided by the court.

 How much does mediation cost?

-There is no charge for mediating small claims or residential eviction cases.
+There is no charge for mediating small claims cases.
 There is a $60 per person, per session fee for mediating commercial eviction and county civil cases.
 The fee must be paid prior to the commencement of the mediation session.

 Who are the Mediators?

 The County Court mediators are a dedicated group of volunteers who have completed a training program and are certified by the Florida Supreme Court.
 Mediators are trained to identify the issues in a dispute, promote communication between the parties, and to write out detailed, concise agreements that are easy to understand.
 The mediators do not make decisions for the parties, do not give legal advice or legal opinions, and do not predict what the outcome of the case might be if it goes before the judge.